 Try these alternatives to PowerPoint and Keynote:

 I have not explored timeline creations as student activities but if you have, kindly share your thoughts.
-These tools are often recommended:
+These tools are often recommended (Storify is no longer available):

 There are many e-book convertors and extensions for word processing programs but here are a few options: